 Here’s how Pimsleur and Duolingo compare across the areas that matter most when choosing a language learning app.

 Pimsleur focuses almost exclusively on listening and speaking.
-The French course covers 5 levels with 30 lessons each (150 total), roughly taking learners from beginner to B1/B2 level.
+The French course covers 5 levels with 30 lessons each (150 total), realistically taking learners to about A2 or B1 level in speaking and listening.
 Each lesson is about 30 minutes of audio.
 Premium adds flashcards, exercises, and brief grammar/culture audio notes.
 There are no transcripts in either version.

 Duolingo covers vocabulary, listening, reading, writing, and some speaking across 40+ languages.
 The French course is one of the most extensive, with over 200 units and content now reaching B2 level.
-The paid Duolingo Max tier adds AI-powered roleplay and video call features for conversation practice (available for 7 languages on mobile only).
+The paid Duolingo Max tier adds AI-powered roleplay and video call features for conversation practice (Video Call covers 8 languages for English speakers, on mobile only).

 Pimsleur offers 50+ languages, including widely-spoken options like Spanish, French, German, Japanese, and Mandarin, plus less common choices like Dari and Ojibwe.